Censorship in the United States: LGBTQ

 Following executive orders by Donald Trump, federal institutions were ordered to remove all language related to gender identity.
 This led to a large number of federal websites, especially those belonging to the CDC, being taken down.
 The CDC also ordered its scientists to retract any not yet published research they had produced which included any of the following banned terms: "Gender, transgender, pregnant person, pregnant people, LGBT, transsexual, non-binary, nonbinary, assigned male at birth, assigned female at birth, biologically male, biologically female”.
 Other censored topics include DEI, climate change, and HIV.

 Following extensive public backlash, some, but not all, of the removed pages were reinstated.
 CDC's censorship led to many researchers and journalists to preserve databases themselves, with many removed articles being uploaded to archival sites such as the Internet Archive.

 NSF Funding

 Following executive orders by Donald Trump, the National Science Foundation began withholding research grants for science projects that contained words such as "women", "disability", "oppression", "minority", and "gender" among others.
 This came among many others orders that targeted federal minority representation.

+Scientific Open Hardware

+Scientists have generally embraced the concept of applying open source principles to hardware to improve scientific equipment performance as well as to reduce costs.
+With digital manufacturing tools, U.S. government scientists at the National Institutes of Health explained 3D printing lab equipment maximizes the use of time and funding.
+Based on a review of published open hardware for science, on average open source technologies provide economic savings of 87% compared to equivalent or lesser performing proprietary tools.
+More recently the FDA, used open hardware during the COVID 19 pandemic to accelerate distributed manufacturing of open hardware medical and scientific tools as well as PPE.
+In 2026, however, the Bureau Approving Officials (BAOs) across various U.S. federal agencies, demanded redactions of U.S. government scientists' articles prior to peer-review that target bill of materials and language that officials fear could be construed as “endorsement, disparagement, or competition with the private sector.”
+This is counter to general rules of open hardware equipment design journals and Elsevier pointed out, such censorship was against the best interests of the U.S. government and U.S. policies regarding open science.